 The stronger acids can be too aggressive for those with dry or sensitive skin.
 A mild glycolic acid is recommended as it acts as a humectant (moisturizer) as well as exfoliator.

 Chemical exfoliators can also be included in a facial cleanser.
-We are busy, and adding an additional step to our skin care routine may not be something you can make a habit.
+You are busy, and adding an additional step to your skin care routine may not be something you can make a habit.
 An exfoliating cleanser combines 2 steps into one.